genskeu/HON/README.md

 ### Docker setup option 2: Build and start the application using the docker CLI
 3. open the terminal (MacOS, Linux)/ command line (windows)
-- using the cd command navigate to the path with the application code e.g.
+- using the cd command navigate to the path with the application code
 ```
 cd /"path_to_app_code"
 ```